mbta/dotcom/docs/TESTING.md

 * SCSS: `npm run stylelint`
 * TypeScript: `npm run tslint`

-### Javascript and Typescript formatting

-Our javascript is linted by eslint and formatted by prettier.
-At this time, only prettier formatting is enforced in CI for javascript.
-For Typescript, both eslint and prettier are enforced in CI.
-You can auto-format your javascript and Typescript via `npm run format`, or set it up to autoformat on save in your editor of choice.
+### Formatting

+* Elixir: `mix format`
+* JavaScript/TypeScript: `npm run format`

-If you are using the Prettier plugin for Visual Studio Code, you will want to configure it to use the ignore file  in `apps/site/assets/.prettierignore`.
+Frontend code is formatted by Prettier.
+If using the Prettier plugin for Visual Studio Code, ensure it uses the ignore file `apps/site/assets/.prettierignore`.

-### Backstop Tests
+## Backstop

 We use [BackstopJS](https://github.com/garris/BackstopJS) to test for unexpected visual changes.
 Backstop works by keeping a repository of reference images.
-When you run a backstop test it takes snapshots of the pages on your localhost and compares them to those references images.
-If anything has changed then the test will fail.
+When you run a Backstop test, it takes snapshots of pages on your version of the site and compares them to those reference images.
+If anything has changed, the test will fail.
 This helps us catch unintended changes to the UI (for example a CSS selector that is broader than expected).
-Whenever you make a change that affects the UI, you will need to check and if necessary update the backstop images.
+Whenever you make a change that affects the UI, you will need to check and update the Backstop images if necessary.

 The tests are run against a live application, built in production mode.
-To make sure that the tests work consistently and do not depend on a specific schedule or realtime vehicle locations, we use [WireMock](http://wiremock.org/) to record and playback the V3 API responses.
+To make sure that the tests work consistently and do not depend on a specific schedule or realtime vehicle locations, we use [WireMock](http://wiremock.org/) to record and play back the V3 API responses.

 Prerequisites for running the tests: